nocomplexity/SecurityArchitecture/10-using-oss.rst

    to designing information and privacy aspects in (business) information systems.

+- Openness.
+Full Transparency is needed when it comes to privacy.
+OSS and especially OSS software that can be hosted on premise is well positioned to ensure privacy when it comes to your digital footprints.
+Free Software is probably the only way to ensure that.

 Improvements will not come overnight and a paradigm shift is needed for many companies to be more open and transparent regarding their security and privacy designs.
 Since privacy data is a core asset of customers of